jourdanrodrigues/django-rest-in-style/README.md

 #### Function

-When writing tests for functions, reproduce the test location and class name as the example below:
+Reproduce the test location and class name as the example below:

 ```python
 # Function "split_names" at "project_dir/app/utils.py"